dnv-opensource/playwright-live-recorder/README.md

 Test will run, when `PlaywrightLiveRecorder.start` line is executed lib functionality will be exposed to the browser and all scripts will be loaded in the browser.
 Test execution waits until browser is closed.
 Newly recorded test lines are inserted into test file.
+Test lines added above `PlaywrightLiveRecorder.start` are executed upon file save.

 ## Browser